be at least 18 years of age when the mission begins,

 No. However, there are personal disposable toilet solutions available for emergency use.

-Although a specific number is difficult to know, it is believed that less than 200 people have seen the wreck in person – far less than have flown in space or climbed Mt.
+Although a specific number is difficult to know, it is believed that fewer than 200 people have seen the wreck in person – far less than have flown in space or climbed Mt.
 Everest.

 Yes, a selection of alcohol will be provided and may be consumed aboard the ship in locations or at times designated by the Expedition Leader.
 Alcohol is not allowed in the submersible at any time, and alcohol may not be consumed the day prior to your submersible dive.
 Non-prescription substances are strictly prohibited throughout the expedition.